For the fall of 2022 we will have two groups of elementary students: a new 1st grade and a combined group of 7th/8th graders.

-Hours: Full-time M-F 9am-3:00pm or Part-time depending on the range of subjects a candidate is able to teach.
+Hours: Full-time M-F 9am-3:00pm Part-time hours are negotiable depends on scheduling needs and the range of subjects a candidate is able to teach.

-Starting Date: Classroom teaching starts when school resumes after the winter holidays on January 10, 2021 and continues until the end of the school year on May 27, 2022 or until the specific part-time hourly position ends depending on the subject.
+Starting Date: Classroom teaching starts when school opens for the 2022-2023 school year in mid-late August and continues until the end of the school year in late May 2023, or until the specific part-time hourly position ends depending on the subject.
 However, it is expected that each teacher spends the necessary time before school starts in preparation and planning.

 Compensation: Hourly- $25/hr. onsite Full-Time Salary-$36,000/yr. prorated for partial school year.
 You will be responsible for obtaining your own health insurance.